-As we aren’t able to invite large numbers of visitors in to the school currently we invite you to enjoy a virtual tour experience.
+As we aren’t able to invite large numbers of visitors in to the school currently we invite you to enjoy a virtual open experience.

 The Old Portmuthian Club was founded in 1885, some 153 years after the founding of The Portsmouth Grammar School.
 For the first 37 years of its existence the Club’s President was always the School’s Headmaster.
 Since the 1920’s the Club has elected a succession of distinguished Presidents.
 Until the last few years the Club was effectively run by a succession of members of the School Common Room, including, amongst others, Roy Willis, John Thorp, Peter Barclay, Gareth Perry, Roger Wilkins and Roger Harris.
 By virtue of their position within the School they had access to information on current and former pupils, and were able to liaise between the Club and the School.